A Holistic Approach to Reactive Mobile Manipulation: Experiments

 \subsection{Experiment 1: Holistic Motion Controller Validation}

-In this experiment, we first show how our proposed motion controller responds to various desired end-effector poses.
-Starting from the same initial pose, the end-effector must move to a pose
+In this simulated experiment, we first show how our proposed motion controller responds to various desired end-effector poses.
+Starting from the same initial pose, the base and arm must move to achieve a desired end-effector pose